opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 I also have a ham radio license.
 So that is also kind of near and dear to my heart, like what do we do when the internet goes down?
 The hams get deployed; I think that's what happens.

-**Amanda Casari**: Yeah, I think that's actually part of the protocol for it, right?
+**amanda casari**: Yeah, I think that's actually part of the protocol for it, right?
 It's thinking about when information systems that we rely on every day, are all of a sudden gone.
 What else can we do?
 How else do we connect?

 **Elana Hashman**: Yeah, I'm unfortunately not an ARES member, although it's something that I thought of joining: the Amateur Radio Emergency Service.
 Those are the sorts of things that I think it could be really cool if we did this sort of thing in open source, we can build better communities together in these ways.
 And that promise is still there.
 But on the flip side, the systems that exist are still going to exist, like those power structures, that generally dictate the way that money will flow, or the way that the economy will proceed.
 Those structures are there.
 They seem somewhat insurmountable, like one has to earn their daily bread.
 But the divine right of kings was once considered immutable.
 And here we are, so...

-**Amanda Casari**: Yeah, it's fascinating to hear the conversation from you around fundamental infrastructure and systems, because especially on the projects that you name that you've worked on, so far, are core infrastructure projects for some very large systems, including systems that actually run a majority of the world.
+**amanda casari**: Yeah, it's fascinating to hear the conversation from you around fundamental infrastructure and systems, because especially on the projects that you name that you've worked on, so far, are core infrastructure projects for some very large systems, including systems that actually run a majority of the world.
 So as you've been working on these systems, and carrying this view of what's been happening in open source for a while now, I'm curious if you've seen any major shifts, like has there been a major event that's happened, which has fundamentally changed open source, like since that event in a systemic way?

 # Evolving social mores and standards